basnijholt/nijho.lt/content/post/mindroom/index.md

 You repeat yourself constantly, re-explain your preferences, re-describe your projects.

 This bothered me enough that I spent months building something to fix it.
-I called it **MindRoom**—and then, as side projects often go, life got in the way and my attention drifted.
+I called it **MindRoom**—and then I got so obsessed with it that I eventually burned out and had to step away completely.

 Recently, [OpenClaw](https://openclaw.ai) gained a lot of traction (171K GitHub stars and counting), solving a similar problem from a different angle.
 Seeing its success reminded me that the idea I'd been working on wasn't just a niche obsession.